The Bankrate promise

 It’s important to note that IRAs can also be ideal for the 67 percent of people who do have access to a workplace-based plan.
 If you’re maxing out your contributions there or you simply want another option with more control over your investment, an IRA can present a great way to save even more money for retirement.

 Using an IRA versus a regular taxable brokerage account for retirement feels similar to the difference between speeding through the E-Z Pass lane on the highway or stopping at the toll booth every 20 miles: You’re going to get where you want to go a bit faster without having to stop at the tax tollbooth every year as you would with a regular brokerage account.

 When you open an IRA, you contribute funds that can then be invested in a wide range of assets — CDs, stocks, bonds and other investments.
 You’re not limited to a menu of investments as you often are in a 401(k).
 That means you can take full control of picking how this account is invested.
-If you don’t feel well equipped to direct (in other words, choose investments for) your IRA, it’s wise to browse robo-advisors or pick a target-date retirement fund.
+If you don’t feel well equipped to choose investments for your IRA, it’s wise to browse robo-advisors or pick a target-date retirement fund.
 Both are low-cost ways to get broad-based diversification tailored to your time horizon and your risk tolerance.